Antiferromagnetic Hysteresis above the Spin Flop Field

-Initially, the expected in-plane biaxial anisotropy of CoO thin film with easy axes along $[110]$ and $[1\overline{1}0]$ (orange arrows in Fig.~\ref{fig:hallbar}) is verified \cite{Baldrati2020PRL, CaO2011APL}.
+Initially, the expected in-plane biaxial anisotropy of the CoO thin film with easy axes along $[110]$ and $[1\overline{1}0]$ (orange arrows in Fig.~\ref{fig:hallbar}) is verified \cite{Baldrati2020PRL, CaO2011APL}.
 To do this, the in-plane magnetic field of $30\,\text{T}$ is applied along the expected easy axis $[1\overline{1}0]$ to set a well-defined AF state of $\mathbf{n} \parallel [110]$.
 Afterwards, the actual field sweep from 0 to $30\,\text{T}$ is performed with the fixed orientation of $\mathbf{B} \parallel [110]$ and the resistance is measured (Fig.~\ref{fig:spinflopsminus}).
 Upon increasing the magnitude of $\mathbf{B}$ the signal is initially constant and then an abrupt change of $R_\text{xy}$ can be seen at $B=7\,$T. This significant change appears only when the magnitude of $B$ is increasing.
-No relaxation to the initial resistance state is observed within the time scale of the experiment.
 Similar behavior is observed with the magnetic field pointing along another easy axis (see \cite{supplement}).
 The abrupt change of $R_\text{xy}$ does not appear above the N\'eel temperature \cite{supplement}.
-It does not correlate with any random fluctuations of temperature.
-Finally, the probing current density does not change during the experiments, so the thermal effects can be ruled out.
+Moreover, it does not correlate with any random fluctuations of temperature.
+Finally, the probing current density does not change during the experiments, so thermal effects can be ruled out.
 Therefore, the electrical signal can be attributed to the transverse SMR.
 The abrupt change of resistance at $7\,\text{T}$ reflects the spin-flop transition, where the N\'eel vector $\bf{n}$ changes the orientation from $\bf{B} \parallel \bf{n}$ to $\bf{B} \perp \bf{n}$ when $B$ is increasing.
 The resistance change at the spin flop is consistent with the negative sign of SMR \cite{Baldrati2020PRL, Nakayama2013PRL, Hoogeboom2017APL}.
 Nonlinear behavior of SMR in high fields can originate from progressive spin canting and the occurrence of small net magnetic moment $\bf{m}$ as depicted symbolically by double-color arrows in Fig.~\ref{fig:spinflopsminus}.

 To verify the qualitative understanding of the obtained results, we construct a macrospin model.
 Two magnetic moments coupled antiferromagnetically are considered.
 The energy expression \cite{Gomonay2010PRB} can be formulated as follows: